José de Jesús Esteves: Career

-He wrote three verse books, Besos y Plumas (Kisses and Pens), Crisálidas, and Rosal de Amor (Rose of Love).
+Esteves was a poet and competed in literary contests in Puerto Rico.
+His poetry was influenced by Parnassian poet Luis O'Neill and José Agustin Aponte, a romantic poet who wrote in a Miroan style.
+He was an expositor of the Modernismo literary movement.
+He wrote three verse books, Besos y Plumas (Kisses and Pens) (1901), Crisálidas (Chrysalises) (1909), and Rosal de Amor (Rosebush of Love) (1917).
 His most famous works are "Sinfonía Helénica" (Greek Symphony), "Ronda de Anforas" (Round of Anforas), "El Ladrón" (The Thief), "Sauce Lírico" (Lyric Willow), and "Alma Adentro" (Soul Inside).
-"Alma Adentro" won a contest in Revista Mundial of Paris.
+In 1913, his poem "Alma Adentro" won a contest in Revista Mundial of Paris.